s-nakaoka/choreonoid-doc/en/simulation/vision-simulation.rst

 Camera is a device that corresponds to a video camera.
 It retrieves two-dimensional image data continuously at a constant frame rate.

-RangeCamera is an extended camera and retrieves, in addition to two-dimensional image, the corresponding two-dimensional distance image.
+RangeCamera is an extended camera and retrieves, in addition to two-dimensional image, the corresponding depth map that contains information relating to the distance of the surfaces of scene objects from a viewpoint.
 An example of this type of sensor is Kinect.

 RangeSensor is a device assuming a three-dimensional measurement device using laser.
-Normally, it outputs one-dimensional distance data equivalent to one line measurement, but is capable of outputting two-dimensional distance image like RangeCamera.
+Normally, it outputs one-dimensional distance data equivalent to one line measurement.
+Some this type of devices are capable of outputting a two-dimensional depth map like RangeCamera.

-These visual sensors are common sensors that are mounted in a robot and have a great demand for simulations.
+These vision sensors are common sensors that are mounted in a robot and have a great demand for simulations.
 How to simulate these sensors in Choreonoid is explained below:

 Addition of Visual Sensor
 ----------------------------